-I spent the last few days in London researching for the Ginger Gold Mystery series.
-I’ve come away with a lot of info, photos, and ideas!
+Last April I spent a few days in London researching for the Ginger Gold Mystery series.
+I came away with a lot of info, photos, and ideas!
 (And sore legs!
 There was so much I wanted to see.)
 The tube system is fantastic and it’s easy to cover a lot of ground.
-More on what I did and discovered in future posts.
+You can read more on what I did and discovered in later posts.
 Today I’d like to touch on the slang of the roaring twenties.

 Like every era, the 1920s certainly had its quirks.
 You are most likely familiar with phrases such as Cat’s Pajamas or Bee’s Knees but have you heard of a Dingle Dangler?
 Or a Hen Coup?
 Here’s a short list of slang words and phrases from 1922.

 Corn Shredder- Young man who dances on a girl’s feet.